 The principles of democratic governance are many and interrelated.
 Among them are equity, fairness, consensus, coordination, efficiency, transparency, accountability, effectiveness, responsiveness, participation, the rule of law, and many others.
-Taken together, the application of these principles constitute norms of democratic governance.
+Taken together, the application of these principles constitutes norms of democratic governance.

-Economic, social and political well-being:
+Economic and social well-being:

-Economic well-being is embodied by access to and secure control over financial and material assets, land and territories, in particular those that are the basis for economic gain, income, food security, access to resources including water and timber, opportunity of employment and economic gain.
+Economic well-being is embodied by access to and secure control over financial and material assets, land and territories, in particular those that are the basis for economic gain, income, food security, access to resources including water and timber, opportunity of employment that meets internationally recognised labour rights (including health and safety) obligations.

 Social well-being is embodied by status within the community, social networks and opportunities, and social security.

-Political well-being is embodied by empowerment and influence on decision-making within the community and beyond.
-It furthermore includes the freedom to express opinion without the fear of negative consequences.
+Ensuring social well-being requires attention to empowerment and influence on decision-making of actors within the community and beyond, including the freedom to express opinion without the fear of negative consequences.